-The Schema Record tab is shown in the following figure.
+The Schema Record tab is shown in the following figures:

-The Schema Record tab coprises fields, as listed in the following table: Use the Fields List area to define single data items within a record.
+The Schema Record tab comprises fields, as listed in the following table: Use the Fields List area to define single data items within a record.

 Field Description

 Name Specifies the name of the field.

 Туре The data type of the field.
 The following are valid data types:

 ■ Binary

 ■ Boolean

 ■ Date

-■ Double
+Double

 ■ Float

 ■ Int

 ■ Long

 ■ Numeric

 ■ Short

 ■ String

 ■ Time

 ■ Timestamp

 ■ XML

-See Also: Appendix B, "CICS Back-end Adapter Data Type Support" for details about the mapping from COBOL data types to CICS back-end adapter data types.

-Length The size of the field including a null terminator, when the data type supports null termination.
+Field Description Length The size of the field including a null terminator, when the data type supports null termination.